FlisherOfatale/Afterburner_Toolhead_PCB_Neo/README.md

-# Afterburner Toolhead PCB - Neo v1.0 #
+# Flisher's Afterburner Toolhead PCB - Neo v1.0 #

 ## DISCLAIMER ##
 As of 2021-11-15, both Neo and Neo XL ARE NOT TESTED IN A LIVE PRINTER.